MileHacker Logo

 • No comprehensive public transit systems operate in Ely, Grand Marais, Tower, or other small gateway communities.

-• These villages are small and designed for car travel, walking, or cycling.
+• These villages are compact and designed for traveling by car, walking, or cycling.

 • No formal route maps or public transportation hubs exist for the BWCAW or its immediate vicinity.